JoeCastle/JoeBloggsV3/src/posts/welcome-to-my-blog/welcome-to-my-blog.md

 ---
 title: "Welcome to My Blog"
-summary: "A warm introduction to my blog, my background, and what you can expect as a reader."
+summary: "A brief introduction to my blog, my background, and what you can expect as a reader."
 date: "2025-04-27"
-dateModified: "2025-06-24"
+dateModified: "2025-06-29"
+tags:
+  - introduction
+  - developer blog
+  - developer advice
+  - software development
+  - junior developer
+  - career tips
 ---

 # Welcome!

-Hi, I'm Joe — a software developer, sci-fi enthusiast, and lifelong learner.
-I started this blog to share my journey, lessons learned, and the occasional rant.
+Hi, I'm Joe, a software developer and sci-fi enthusiast.
+I started JoeBloggs to share my journey, lessons learned, and the occasional rant.

+I'm a Senior Full-Stack Software Developer based in the UK.
+I have experience building bespoke web applications using React, TypeScript, .NEt and SQL Server.

 ## Why This Blog?